RegorForgot/DiscordBee/README.md

 MusicBee plugin that updates your Discord status with the currently playing track

+This branch is modified plugin that uploads images to discord using a discord bot instead of imgur

+Just be warned that you might get into trouble to discord if you use this.
+Though not against the ToS but discord has rights to terminate your account for whatever reasons as stated in their [Terms of Service](https://discord.com/terms)

 ## Installation

 Just copy all plugin files into your MusicBee Plugins directory (usually "C:\Program Files (x86)\MusicBee\Plugins").